-Donald is a Emerging Technology Liaison and Adjunct Instuctor of Computor Science for Motlow State Community College.
+Donald is an Adjunct Instructor of Computer Science at Motlow State Community College, a Cybersecurity professional, and a Graduate Assistant at Tennessee State University’s SMART Center.
 He is a fierce advocate for the student and believes nothing comes above them.
 He graduated from Western Governors University with a bachelor’s degree in cybersecurity.
 His favorite conversations revolve around information warfare, ethical use of technology, and equitable access to resources.
 He strongly believes a technological future is not possible unless all can be equally represented.
 He believes technology can be used not only for human advancement, but to help better understand ourselves.
 Working with partners he manages the MalawiCFS, a website with open resources that encourages a gender- and child-friendly education experience in Malawi Africa.

 See Donald live at TEDxTullahoma 2023!